 Welcome to curvedflatlands

-Most agroecosystems are under threat, subject to too much ‘take’, lack of understanding and poor management.
-Yet the principles underlying stability and degradation are the same whether moist tropical, semi-arid, cold boreal or temperate.
+The principles underlying stability and degradation are the same whatever the climatic region – moist tropical, semi-arid, cold boreal or temperate.
 Here, the maritime Atlantic-zone croplands of northern Britain, the subject of much recent study, will provide anchorage, a base from which to understand complex ecological nets and cascades.

-New Content
+Updated Content

 - Form line, form square! …. naargh just mix it! – strategies for mixed cropping in Scotland’s Atlantic agriculture.